carrascomj/mmodes/README.rst

 mmodes (Metabolic Models based Ordinary Differential Equations Simulation)
 #########################
-The package provides an straight-forward framework to run dynamic simulations of metabolic models consortia using coprapy and scipy.
+The package provides an straight-forward framework to run dynamic simulations of metabolic models consortia using cobrapy and scipy.

 Installation
 -------------